khudgins/documentation/agent/proxy/background.rst

 Background
 ----------

-Without the ability to interact with an enStratus agent on your cloud resources, many automation and security features are not supported.
-The enStratus agent proxy is a service installed on a node (or set of nodes) running on a cloud or on-premises network that allows enStratus to contact resources that would otherwise be inaccessible.
+Without the ability to interact with an Enstratius agent on your cloud resources, many automation and security features are not supported.
+The Enstratius agent proxy is a service installed on a node (or set of nodes) running on a cloud or on-premises network that allows Enstratius to contact resources that would otherwise be inaccessible.

 There are two classes of problems that agent proxies solve:

-* The cloud API endpoint is accessible from enStratus but VMs are not.
+* The cloud API endpoint is accessible from Enstratius but VMs are not.
 * One cloud API, multiple VMs assigned the same local IP address.

 There are problems agent proxies cannot solve:

-* The cloud API endpoint is inaccessible from enStratus.
+* The cloud API endpoint is inaccessible from Enstratius.
-* enStratus is inaccessible from the VM instances even through a dedicated proxy.
+* Enstratius is inaccessible from the VM instances even through a dedicated proxy.

 Agent Interactions
 ~~~~~~~~~~~~~~~~~~